sal55/langs/cthings.md

 * Manipulate an array by value?
 You can't.

 * Arrays and Pointers are crazily mixed up.
 Create a pointer to array, so you need to dereference then index to get the element.
-Do index and dereference by mistake; it still works!
+Do index then dereference by mistake; it still works!
 (Ie. it compiles, but will probably crash, if you're lucky.)

 * Pointers can be indexed just like arrays: 'int \*P; P\[i\]; int A; &A\[12345\]'

+* Despite pointer-arrays being available within the language, eg. type T(*)[] for pointer to array of T, standard C idiom is to almost exclusively use T*, ie pointer to T, for dynamically allocated arrays or for parameter parsing.
+This can give rise to lots of confusion and a range of undetectable errors (eg.
+C allows ANY pointer, whether it's to an array or not, to be index).
+However the syntax for pointer-to-array is ugly: (*A)[i], which is the likely reason.

-* Functions are not marked with a keyword; you have to disentangle type declarations, and/or take cues from indentation, to find out where a function even starts!
+* Functions are not marked with a keyword; you have to disentangle type declarations, and/or take cues from indentation, to find out where a function even starts

 * Subroutines that return no value have no special syntax, except they start with 'void'.